valence-corp/sprite/docs/_tutorials/4_transactions.md

 ---

-###### Note

-This tutorial could be challenging to users with no prior experience in transactional databases.
-There will be a lot of new information.
-It is, however, foundational to understand how to use Sprite properly.
+**Note:** This tutorial assumes prior experience with transactional databases.
+If you're new to this topic, it may be challenging, but it's essential to understand how to use Sprite properly.

-_It is not necessary to run this code, it will be put into practice in the next tutorial._
+**Important:** You don't need to run this code; it will be put into practice in the next tutorial.

 ---